cheginit/til/python/parallel.md

 ```

 The difference is that the latter approach spwans a new schedueler every time
-the code reaches the line while the former creates only one schedueler.
-This
+the code reaches this line of code whereas the former creates only one schedueler.
+The
-is useful for cases where you want to use this approach several times in a code.
+former approach is useful for cases where you have several such parallel runs in your code.